Print Program Overview and Courses

 Financial Aid Eligible

 As a registered nurse who is trained in an associate degree program, you provide direct care to people of all age groups who have common physical and mental health problems.
 Nursing involves a broad range of functions from the very simple to the highly complex.
 Career opportunities for you include staff nurse positions in hospitals, nursing homes and other health agencies.
-Ninety-eight percent of the nursing graduates secure employment within six months of graduation.
+Ninety-six percent of the nursing graduates secure employment within six months of graduation.

 The Nursing-Associate Degree program is fully approved by the Wisconsin State

 Board of Nursing and is accredited by the Accreditation Commission for Education

 in Nursing, 3343 Peachtree Road NE, Suite 500, Atlanta, Georgia, 30326,